NashFP/computer-chess/justinmgregory+haskell/README.md

 Requirements
 ------------

 To build, you'll need GHC <https://www.haskell.org/ghc/>, along with the MTL library, which you can install using Cabal <https://www.haskell.org/cabal/>.
 You'll also need GNU Make, or you can just read the Makefile to see the commands to run.
 This program was designed to work with XBoard <http://www.gnu.org/software/xboard/> as the front end.

 If you're on OS X, you can install all these using Homebrew:

 	$ brew install ghc cabal-install xboard

+Then:

+	$ cabal install mtl

 Running